rbrother/articles/infia/article.md

 Analysis of the spectrum means assignment of each spectrum peak to the vibration-rotation quantum transition it corresponds to.
 After the assignment of as many peaks as possible, the quantum mechanical model can be used to calculate molecules vibration and rotation parameters from the peak wavelengths.

-Other researchers in Halonens group (Olavi Vaittinen and **Maria Saarinen**) had already earlier analyzed in a similar way many spectrum band-systems of *Bromoacetylene* (HCCBr).
+Other researchers in the group of Halonen (Olavi Vaittinen and **Maria Saarinen**) had already earlier analyzed in a similar way many spectrum band-systems of *Bromoacetylene* (HCCBr).
 In DCCBr the hydrogen is swapped with Deuterium (heavy hydrogen), leading to slightly different vibrational and rotational parameters, but the method of analysis should be essentially same.
 Olavi had software and instructions for me to use.
 The amount of work in such project is quite large and tedious because of the large number of spectrum peaks.
 But such work is also easy, predictable and low-risk in the sense that it doesn't depend on any new theoretical innovations and has high probability of leading to publishable results.

 I was given the spectrum as a paper printout of 100+ pages and a computer file listing about 20 000 peak wavelengths.
 Olavi also provided two Fortran programs that had been used in pre analyses.
 One was used to determine initial peak assignments based on some preliminary guesses with *Combination Difference Prediction* algorithm.
 The other one was used for calculating the vibration-rotation parameters of the molecule based on final assignments.
 Both were command-line programs reading input files listing peak wavelengths printing text output.
 I quite soon learned from Olavi the operation of these programs and could proceed in the analysis work independently.
 Professor Halonen was also going to be still 6 months in USA, so I proceeded in the work in that sense quite independently as well.
 I don't have records on how many hours per week I was able to put to the effort, but probably less than 20 since I was simultaneously studying on several courses in chemistry, physics and mathematics for my Masters degree, acting as teaching assistant in Physical Chemistry laboratory courses, as the editor of Chemist Student association HYK magazine "Esitisle" and as a weekly tutor for an Open University Computer-science course.